k8-scalar/k8-scalar/docs/tutorial.md

    # Executes the experiment: 10 users for first run, 20 users for second run, .., 100 users for last run.
    bin/stress.sh 10:100:10
 ```
+### Inspect the experiment's results
 Afterwards, experiment results include Scalar statistics and Grafana graphs.
-The Scalar results are found in the experiment-controller pod in the `/exp/var` directory as well as in the `/data/results` directory of the VM on which the experiment-controller pod runs The Kubernetes cluster exposes a Grafana dashboard at port 30345.
-Some default graphs are provided, but you can also write your own queries.
+The Scalar results are found in the experiment-controller pod in the `/exp/var` directory as well as in the `/data/results` directory of the VM on which the experiment-controller pod runs.
 This snipper provides an easy way to copy the results to the local developer machine.
-Of course, the second script to open grafana is only valid when trying out the flow on MiniKube.
-For realistic clusters, you should determine the IP of any Kubernetes node.

 ```
 # Open a shell to experiment-controller pod's Scalar results
 $ kubectl exec -it experiment-controller-0 -- bash